jakewilkins/git-credential-github-keychain/README.md

 - Secure storage.
 Where possible we should utilize OS keystorage facilities for storing secrets.
 - Key rotation.
 Keys should transparently rotate when possible.

-:fingers_crossed: Aiming for cross-platform compatibility, I will at least be using it on MacOS and (debian) Linux.
+🤞 Aiming for cross-platform compatibility, I will at least be using it on MacOS and (debian) Linux.

 ### Setup